Northern New Guinea montane rain forests

 The Northern New Guinea montane rain forests is a tropical moist forest ecoregion in northern New Guinea.
 The ecoregion covers several separate mountain ranges lying north of New Guinea's Central Range and south of the Pacific Ocean.

 Geography

-The ecoregion includes the montane forests above 1000 meters elevation in the Van Rees Mountains, Foya Mountains, Cyclops Mountains, Bewani Mountains, Torricelli Mountains, Prince Alexander Mountains, and Adelbert Mountains.
+The ecoregion includes the montane forests above 1000 meters elevation in the Van Rees Mountains, Gauttier-Foya Mountains, Cyclops Mountains, Bewani Mountains, Torricelli Mountains, Prince Alexander Mountains, and Adelbert Mountains.
 These isolated mountain ranges rise from the northern New Guinea lowlands, running generally east–west and between the Central Range and the sea.
 The northern New Guinea mountains are not as high as the Central Range; the Van Rees mountains reach to 1430 m, Foya to 2193 m, the Cyclops to 2158 m, the Bewani to 2000 m, the Torricelli to 1650 m, the Prince Alexander to 1240 m, and the Adelbert Mountains to 1718 m.

 The montane forests are surrounded by Northern New Guinea lowland rain and freshwater swamp forests at lower elevations but differ from the lowland forests in form and species composition.